Tsar (band): Career

 The band performed on the Late Late Show with Craig Kilborn, The Late Late Show with Craig Ferguson, and Pajama Party.
 The band's music has also appeared in the TV shows Veronica Mars, Freakylinks, NCIS, Party Down, and the feature film In the Land of Women.
 The songs "Ordinary Gurl" and "The Girl Who Wouldn't Die" were also featured prominently in the movie American Psycho 2.

 Tsar has toured with the New York Dolls, Social Distortion, Eve 6, the Marvelous 3, Duran Duran, Juliette and the Licks, and Nerfherder.

 Tsar recorded their followup, Band-Girls-Money, in 2003 with producer David Katznelson (founder of Birdman Records).
 After leaving Hollywood Records, Tsar released the album on TVT Records in 2005.
 The title song was included in the soundtrack for the racing games Burnout Revenge and its PSP and DS spin-off Burnout Legends.
 The band's lineup shifted, with Chuck Byler replacing Steve Coulter on drums and Derrick Forget replacing Jeff Solomon on bass.
 The band performed in a TV ad for Nestle Crunch Bar and Napster and filmed two videos: "The Love Explosion" and "Band-Girls-Money."
 The band also appeared on the cover of L.A.
 Weekly.

 In late January 2010, Tsar's original lineup (Whalen/Kern/Solomon/Coulter) reunited.
 They released The Dark Stuff EP on Aderra Records (US) and LoJinx Records (UK/Europe) and shot a video for "Police Station."
 In 2011 Tsar self-released The Drugboy Tapes, a collection of early demos and live performances from 1998.
 A split 7-inch featuring the Olsen Twins song "Pool Party" was released by Aderra Records in March 2012.
+As of 2026 the band has not released any new albums or toured.